theNewDynamic/how-the-icc-works.org/_preliminary-examination/introduction.md

 ---

 Whether alleged atrocities are referred to the ICC Prosecutor, or she uses her *proprio motu* power, a case always begins with what is called a “preliminary examination”.
-Each preliminary examination has four phases of analysis: initial, jurisdictional, admissibility, and interest of justice. &nbsp;
+Each preliminary examination has four phases of analysis: initial, jurisdictional, admissibility, and interest of justice.

 The ICC Prosecutor may move to a formal investigation if all four of these requirements are satisfied.